-If you’ve spent any time in Tokyo looking for a reliable watering hole (that doesn’t put a major dent in your wallet with outrageous drinks prices, entrance fees and table charges), then you’ve probably stumbled across (or out of) the original 300 Bar in Ginza — or one of its two sister venues nearby.
+If you’ve spent any time in Tokyo looking for a reliable watering hole (that doesn’t put a major dent in your wallet with outrageous drinks prices, entrance fees, and table charges), then you’ve probably stumbled across (or out of) the original 300 Bar in Ginza — or one of its two sister venues nearby.

 True to its name everything on the menu is only ¥300.
-After work or shopping, before dinner or heading out to a club or as a destination in its own right, you can stop by these tachinomi (standing bars) and enjoy a quality tipple for the cost of just three ¥100 coins.
-Even better, from 5 p.m. to 7 p.m. the happy hour at 300 Bar puts even its top shelf premium spirits on sale for ¥300.
+After work or shopping, before dinner or heading out to a club or as a destination in its own right, you can stop by these standing bars, known as tachinomi in Japanese, and enjoy a quality tipple for the cost of just three ¥100 coins.
+Even better, from 5 p.m. to 7 p.m. the happy hour at Ginza 300 Bar puts even its top-shelf premium spirits on sale for ¥300.

-300 Bar 8-Chome
+Ginza 300 Bar 8-Chome

-300 Bar Next
+Ginza 300 Bar Next

-The newest location, 300 Bar Next, is situated across the street from the Imperial Hotel Tokyo, one of the oldest and most famous Western hotels in the city.
+The newest location, 300 Bar Next, is situated across the street from the Imperial Hotel Tokyo, one of the oldest and most famous hotels in the city.
 Here, the focus is on space with a modern, SoHo-style concrete-and-glass structure with a large bar and plenty of counter space for groups of old friends — or new ones!
 With enough capacity to comfortably hold over 100 people, large events and private parties, customers can still take advantage of the same affordable menu and prices — with no cover charge.

 Tokyo’s official OG mojito (and other trivia)

 Other facts you probably don’t know:

-- 300 Bar uses a lot less sugar in its mojitos to focus on the taste of quality rum and mint — though they can serve you up any variety you’d like.
+- Ginza 300 Bar uses a lot less sugar in its mojitos to focus on the taste of quality rum and mint — though they can serve you up any variety you’d like.

-- 300 Bar is a top seller of Havana Club rum in Tokyo, and the group’s bartenders have all spent time in Cuba learning the trade secrets of creating this signature Cuban cocktail.
+- Ginza 300 Bar is a top seller of Havana Club rum in Tokyo, and the group’s bartenders have all spent time in Cuba learning the trade secrets of creating this signature Cuban cocktail.

 - Like all good watering holes, the 300 Bar has a happy hour!
 The only difference?
-The regular menu items stay the same low price, but from 5 to 7 p.m. all top shelf, premium spirits (like single malt whisky, small batch tequila and hard-to-find rum) are also reduced to ¥300.
+The regular menu items stay the same low price, but from 5 to 7 p.m. all top shelf, premium spirits (like single malt whisky, small batch tequila, and hard-to-find rum) are also reduced to ¥300.